SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/01-Spring-Ecosystem.md

 **Spring** is an open-source modular ecosystem developed by **Pivotal Software**.

+Each module in this ecosytem is a separate [project](https://spring.io/projects).

 Every different module provides us with a range of services.

 When used together, they help us build web applications.